French and British interregnum in the Dutch East Indies: French interregnum (1806–1811)

 In 1806, King Lodewijk Napoleon of the Netherlands sent one of his generals, Herman Willem Daendels, serving as governor-general of East Indies based in Java.
 Daendels was sent to strengthen Javanese defenses against a perceived incoming British invasion.
 He arrived in the city of Batavia (now Jakarta) on 5 January 1808 and relieved the former Governor General, Albertus Wiese.
 He raised new forces, built new roads within Java, and improved the internal administration of the island.

 Daendels' rule was a harsh and martial one, as the colony prepared for the British threat.
 He built new hospitals and military barracks, a new arms factories in Surabaya and Semarang, and a new military college in Batavia.
 He demolished the Castle in Batavia and replaced it with a new fort at Meester Cornelis (Jatinegara), and built Fort Lodewijk in Surabaya.
 However, his best-known achievement was the construction of the Great Post Road (Jalan Raya Pos) across northern Java from Anjer to Panaroecan.
 The road now serves as the main road in the island of Java; some sections of the road that go through the northern coast of Java became part of Jalur Pantura.
 The thousand-kilometre road was completed in only one year, during which thousands of Javanese forced labourers died.
 Major William Thorn wrote that about 12,000 natives are said to have perished during the construction.

 The reign of Catholic King Lodewijk in the Netherlands ended the centuries-old of religious discriminations against Catholics both in the Netherlands and in the East Indies.
 Previously the Netherlands only favoured Protestantism.
 The Catholics were permitted freedom of worship in the Dutch Indies, though this measure was mainly intended for European Catholics, since Daendels ruled under the authority of Napoleonic France.
-This religious freedom would be consolidated later by Thomas Raffles.
+This religious freedom would be consolidated later by Stamford Raffles.